10 Tips for SEO Press Releases

 - Who are you trying to reach?
 Who do you want to read your press release?
 Are you after new clients?
 Are you informing current clients of a new service?
 Both?

 - When are you offering it?
 When is your service available?
-Concrete details are key.
+Concrete details are essential.

 - Why are you offering it?
 Why would clients, potential or otherwise, want your service?